What is brand awareness?

 Whether you’re starting a business or trying to grow an existing business, you face a common challenge: how do you get the word out about your brand and generate buzz?

 People are exposed to endless ads.
-From the minute a person opens their eyes and looks at their social media feed, they see marketing messages.
+From the moment people open their eyes and look at their social media feeds, they see marketing messages.

 Why is brand awareness critical?